icunion/election-stats-icu/README.md

 ## Development

 See the [create-reacte-app Development section](https://www.npmjs.com/package/create-react-library#development).
+The general idea is to run `npm start` in the top level folder to build the library, and then run `npm start` in the example folder to build the development app.

-Additionally, in the `example` folder the `redux` dependency is sourced from the parent folder to ensure the example app uses the same Redux instance as the library itself.
+When installing, the top level npm install should trigger an install in the example app,folder, but it may be necessary to perform this step explicitly in some circumstances.
+In the `example` folder the shared dependencies (such as `react` and `redux` are sourced from the parent folder to ensure the example app uses the same React and Redux instances as the library itself.

+The example app includes a simple toolbar to facilitate switching between the libraries block and page app components.

+When developing, the sources and arithmospora instance defined in `config/config-dev.json` are used.
+You can connect to live sources by overriding these values with those found in `config/config-production.json`, which are the values used in production environments (i.e when `process.env.NODE_ENV === 'production'`)

 ## Contact